deeperdolphin/papers/spectrum.md

 Skipping matrices with less singular values that are not distinguishable from zero have several benefits.

-1) factual or scattered information obtained in the pre-training phase is preserved, so layers that are already overwhelmed with scattered pieces of information are preserved;
+1) Factual or scattered information obtained in the pre-training phase is preserved, so layers that are already overwhelmed with scattered pieces of information are retained;
-2) avoiding these matrices push the training away from less stable and ill-posed matrices, considering it ends up focusing on matrices with max-min singular values;
+2) Avoiding these matrices push the training away from less stable and ill-posed matrices, it ends up focusing on matrices with max-min singular values;
-3)  focusing on matrices that have larger singular values enables us to focus on the transformations that have the largest impact over the latent representations.
+3) Focusing on matrices that have larger singular values enables us to focus on the transformations that have the largest impact over the latent representations.

 ## 3.1 Singular Value Decomposition and Quadratic Form
 Consider a weight matrix $W$ in the neural network.
 The singular value decomposition (SVD) of $W$ is given by: